syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Context-Menu.md

 {% endhighlight %}

-Also, it is possible to predict the target on which the right click is made either on the cells or appointments with the use of the event `BeforeContextMenuOpen`.
+Also, it is possible to predict the target on which the right click is made, either on the cells or appointments with the use of the event `BeforeContextMenuOpen`.
 The below code example shows how to block the display of context menu when right clicked on the cells by setting **args.cancel** as **true**.

 {% highlight razor %}